Batumi Boom Town

 4 INVEST NOW!

-After our first few days, we were still overwhelmed by the sheer scale of Batumi’s construction boom.
-Billboards loomed over every street, promising taller towers and glossier lifestyles — promises we regarded with suspicion, since our second accommodation had already revealed how hollow such visions can be.
-As the day went on, the pattern repeated itself: grand ideas rarely matched the lived reality.
+After our first few days, we were still overwhelmed by the sheer scale of Batumi’s construction activities, the demolishment and the new buildings.
+Billboards loomed over every street, promising taller towers and glossier lifestyles – promises we regarded with suspicion.

 5 Skyscraper Adventure

-During our second day immersed in this surreal dreamscape, the urge to ascend one of its prestigious towers became irresistible.
-We set our sights on the most intriguing structure – kindly referred to as The Pearl of the Black Sea – only to find it was, in truth, a ghost tower: an abandoned or partially stalled construction site.
-At sunset, we found our way inside.
+During our second day immersed in this surreal dreamscape, the urge to ascend one of the supertall towers became difficult to resist.
+We set our sights on the most intriguing of them all: The Black Sea Pearl Tower rising directly between the beach and the New Boulevard.
+It quickly became clear that the building was, in fact, a ghost tower, too: an abandoned or partially stalled construction site.

 Besides accomplishing our self-set goal of ascending the most fashionable skyscraper in town, I want to share some other noteworthy observations we made in Batumi.